How Long Do Chickens Lay Eggs?

 The weather is, perhaps, another factor you may want to take into account.

-If it is winter, for example, and your chickens have renounced to their egg-making duties… it is completely normal!
+If it is winter, for example, and your chickens have renounced their egg-making duties… it is completely normal!
 That is is because the discharge of yolk from the ovaries is intrinsically connected to the amount of light the chicken is exposed to.

 For some breeds, the drops in temperature can also cause them to use their energy for keeping their bodies warm, rather than for making eggs.

-Things people usually do when they want to keep their egg production stable during the winter months are to increase the amount of feed, increase the amount of lighting and to use a no-freeze device in order to prevent their drinking water from freezing, as well as to add a heat lamp inside their coop.
+Things people usually do when they want to keep their egg production stable during the winter months are to increase the amount of feed, increase the amount of lighting, and use a no-freeze device in order to prevent their drinking water from freezing, as well as to add a heat lamp inside their coop.

 Nonetheless, there are some who do not agree with this, holding that pushing hens to lay eggs over this time of the year goes against the birds’ natural biorhythms.

 The Bottom Line – How Long Can You Expect Eggs For?

 In the end, the longevity of your chickens’ constant egg-laying capabilities will both be determined by luck and dedication.